eriklz/fsharp-for-cloud-worker/README.md

 # F# for the cloud worker

-Repository with code etc from blog posts @ https://dev.to/eriklz
+Repository with code etc from blog posts @ https://dev.to/eriklz and https://cloudgnosis.org

 Code samples that have multiple versions will have separate commits with each version in blog posts.
 Go back in git history to see earlier versions